Associate in Applied Science

 Requirement After Acceptance

 Upon notification of acceptance to the program students must purchase an account from a college-designated vendor to obtain a criminal background check and to track their health records.
 The criminal background check must be submitted to the designated vendor before attending the first program mandatory orientation session.
 The health requirements must be completed within the dates provided in the acceptance letter and submitted to the designated vendor by the deadline provided in the acceptance letter.
-Complete WCC Ready for OnLine Learning (ROLL) and provide verification of successful completion.
+Students who have not completed a class using an online Learning Management System (LMS) through their high school or at WCC must familiarize themselves with WCC's LMS system.
+WCC offers LMS help and students can find information on the website of the LMS system.
+The student must sign a statement confirming fluency using WCC's online Learning Management System.

 1. Additional criminal background checks may be conducted at any time during the program.